synergy-design-system/synergy-design-system/.changeset/1210-export-muted-color-palette.md

 feat: ✨ tokens: export muted color palette (#1210)

-This release adds the muted color palette from Figma to the `@synergy-design-system/tokens` package.
+This release adds the muted color palette, as well as 3 new data color palettes from Figma to the `@synergy-design-system/tokens` package.